Abibubble/lucky-irishman/README.md

     * We took it out of that container, to give us more control over our footer.
     * We discovered a display: flex in our body styling, which was messing with our footer styles, so we removed it.

-2. The background image wasn't responsive below 1300px.
-    * We hadn't used no-repeat, fixed on our background, so we added that in.
-    * That unfortunately removed our background completely.
-    * We tried writing background-repeat: no-repeat on a seperate line, which stopped our background repeating.
-    * We then added background-size: cover, but that didn't fix our problem.
+2. None of our margins were working as expected.
+    * We checked the parent properties of all elements to find out which one was giving us margin issues.
+    * We discovered that our Bootstrap classes were adding strange margins on to our code.
+    * We set the pages class to be 100vw and 100vh, which gave us the full screen to use.

 3. Our footer was too big on mobile devices.
     * We set our names column in the footer to hide on small screen sizes using sm-none Bootstrap class.